Rohga: Armor Force: Release

 Wolf Fang: Kuuga 2001 was released in Japanese arcades in 1991.
 It was released in arcades outside Japan and re-titled Rohga: Armor Force.
 The arcade versions outside Japan however, have a number of things cut.
 There is no story intermissions between the stages and there is no stage selection leading to 4 different endings found on the Japanese version, but the game cycles through all 12 stages like in the Japanese version's expert mode.

 The game was released for the Sony PlayStation on May 10, 1996, and to the Sega Saturn on March 28, 1997.
-Both conversions were by the Xing (famous for the arcade port collection known as Arcade Gears).
+Both conversions were developed by Xing Entertainment (famous for the arcade port collection known as Arcade Gears).
 The console versions have added features such as a new title screen, new introduction, an original redbook audio soundtrack and a staff roll after the endings.

 In 2010, the game was added to the PlayStation Network to allow users to download to and play either on the PSP or PS3.
 In 2014, MonkeyPaw Games released it on PSN for Western audiences.

+A compilation titled Wolf Fang Skull Fang Saturn Tribute Boosted, which also includes Skull Fang, was developed by City Connection and released in 2025.